JuneStepp/OneLauncher/README.md

 ### Patches

-Patches must follow the same format as the add-on that is being patched.
+Patches must follow the same format as the addon that is being patched.
 The most common issue is leaving out folders farther up the tree from what is changed.

 Here is a list of possible issues to keep in mind when making a patch:

 Make sure patch…

-- Follows the exact same folder structure as the add-on being patched.
+- Follows the exact same folder structure as the addon being patched.
-- Doesn't edit the compendium file of the add-on being patched.
+- Doesn't edit the compendium file of the addon being patched.
 - Is installed after what is being patched.
 - Has clear name.

 ### Collections

-Collections of add-ons can be made by listing the add-ons you would like in the collection as dependencies of your add-on.
-See the [Compendium Files](#Compendium-Files) section for how to add dependencies to your add-on.
+Collections of addons can be made by listing the addons you would like in the collection as dependencies of your addon.
+See the [Compendium Files](#compendium-files) section for how to add dependencies to your addon.

 ### Dependencies

-Dependencies will be installed automatically after your add-on.
-See the [Compendium Files](#compendium-files) section for how to add dependencies to your add-on.
+Dependencies will be installed automatically after your addon.
+See the [Compendium Files](#compendium-files) section for how to add dependencies to your addon.
 Turbine Utilities uses ID `0`.

 ### Startup Scripts

 Startup scripts are Python scripts that will be run before every game launch.
-When installing an add-on with a startup script, the user will be prompted for permission for the script to run and shown the contents of the script.
-It is likely that users will not give permission for your script to run, so make sure to program in a message for that situation.
-See the [Compendium Files](#compendium-files) section for how to add a startup script to your add-on.
+When installing an addon with a startup script, the user will be prompted for permission for the script to run and shown the contents of the script.
+Addons should anticipate and handle the user not giving permission.
+See the [Compendium Files](#compendium-files) section for how to add a startup script to your addon.

 #### Builtin Variables